-An anti-social behaviour case review gives victims of anti-social behaviour (ASB) the opportunity to request a review of their case and bring agencies together to look at a united, problem-solving approach to find a solution.
+An anti-social behaviour case review (previously known as a Community Trigger) gives victims of anti-social behaviour (ASB) the opportunity to request a review of their case and bring agencies together to look at a united, problem-solving approach to find a solution.

 An ASB case review can be requested by a victim and by any person on behalf of a victim with their consent including:

 - a Councillor or MP

 What happens next?

 The anti-social behaviour case review will only activate when: